 - Understanding how rho changes with changing density, temperature, composition, and water content of backfill

 - Producing thermal dryout curves for buried cable applications

-- KD2 Pro compliance to ASTM and IEEE standards
+- TEMPOS compliance to ASTM and IEEE standards

 - Lab-Ferrer’s Spanish rho blog